stuarthayhurst/argon-grub-theme/README.md

  - Install the theme for a 4k display, using the `Night` wallpaper:
    - `sudo ./install.sh --install --resolution 4k --background Night`

+ - Install the theme for a 4k display, using the `Night` wallpaper and a font size of 32:
+   - `sudo ./install.sh --install --resolution 4k --background Night --fontsize 32`

  - Preview the theme with a fontsize of 32:
    - `./install.sh -p -b Crystals -fs 32`